Measles spreads to central Texas; 5 states have active outbreaks

 How many cases are there in Kansas?

-Kansas has 23 cases in six counties in the southwest part of the state.
+Kansas has 24 cases in six counties in the southwest part of the state as of Wednesday.
 Kiowa and Stevens counties have six cases each, while Grant, Morton, Haskell and Gray counties have five or fewer.

 The state's first reported case, identified in Stevens County on March 13, is linked to the Texas and New Mexico outbreaks based on genetic testing, a state health department spokesperson said.
 But health officials have not determined how the person was exposed.